 So the question becomes: What are YOU going to do to protect yourself, your savings, your family, your legacy?

-This isn’t “sky is falling” chicken little post – this is saying look: When you examine the macroeconomic conditions that the aforementioned 7 truths are inevitable.
+This isn’t a “sky is falling” Chicken Little post – this is saying look: When you examine the macroeconomic conditions, then the aforementioned 7 truths are inevitable.

 What can you do?

 Think International.
 Adopt a worldwide perspective where you constantly seek to establish flags globally so that you can pivot your wealth and your self to a safer location should things start to deteriorate where you currently live.